reactive-python/reactpy/docs/source/guides/getting-started/running-idom.rst

 Running IDOM
 ============

-The simplest way to run IDOM is with the :func:`~idom.server.utils.run` function.
+The simplest way to run IDOM is with the :func:`~idom.backend.utils.run` function.
 This is the method you'll see used throughout this documentation.
 However, this executes your application using a development server which is great for testing, but probably not what if you're :ref:`deploying in production <Running IDOM in Production>`.
 Below are some